ultrapacer/core/src/docs/plan.md

 also applies to Waypoints designated as "Water Sources".\
 Other Waypoint types such as "Junctions" or "Landmarks" do not include the typical delay.
-Unique delays for specific waypoints may be set in the Waypoints tab by clicking on specific waypoints, for example, if you are planning a short catnap somewhere or more involved crewing/resupply in certain locations.
+Unique delays for specific waypoints may be set in the Plan tab by clicking "Edit" at the top of the page, for example, if you are planning a short catnap somewhere or more involved crewing/resupply in certain locations.